 Differences between proxies and VPNs

 Virtual Private Networks (VPNs) were originally designed to connect business entities over the internet securely.
-Their chief advantage was that a user could access the VPN from any location enabling access business data from homes.
+Their chief advantage was that a user could access the VPN from any location enabling access to business data from homes.
 Today, VPNs are wildly popular.
+Of course, the debate between VPN vs proxy is widely researched, as proxies can offer different things that many people look for in web searching.

 The VPN technology can mask your computer’s IP address and hide your location.
 It will, therefore, make it look as if you are accessing the internet from a different place from where you are.
 The VPN app can encrypt data, and then send it to a remote server which routes your request to the destination desired.